-During the last Annual Stockholders' Meeting held on 17 April 2013, the Company engaged the services of the firm Sycip, Gorres & Velayo to count and validate the results of the votes.
+The Company has engaged the services of Sycip, Gorres & Velayo to count and validate the results of the votes of the company's annual stockholders' meeting since 2013.

 (iii) Do the company's common shares carry one vote for one share?
 If not, disclose and give reasons for any divergence to this standard.
 Where the company has more than one class of shares, describe the voting rights attached to each class of shares.